The PicoBoy (Color)

 Programmable I/O (PIO)

-The RP2040 SoC [40] comes with two PIO periherals.
-These are two simple co-processors that are designed for I/O operations.
+The RP2040 SoC [54] comes with two and RP2350 [57] with three PIO periherals.
+These are simple co-processors that are designed for I/O operations.
 The PIOs run a custom instruction set, generated from a custom assembly language.
 PIO programs are assembled using pioasm, a tool provided by Raspberry Pi.
-Further information can be found in the Raspberry Pi Pico C/C++ SDK [4] document, section with title “Using PIOASM, the PIO Assembler”.
+Further information can be found in the Raspberry Pi Pico C/C++ SDK [2] document, section with title “Using PIOASM, the PIO Assembler”.

 Zephyr does not (currently) assemble PIO programs.
 Rather, they should be manually assembled and embedded in source code.
 An example of how this is done can be found at drivers/serial/uart_rpi_pico_pio.c or drivers/spi/spi_rpi_pico_pio.c.